silentCoder591/Generative-AI-and-NLP-based-Supply-Chain-Assistant-/README.md

-# Generative-AI-and-NLP-based-Supply-Chain-Assistant

-# 🏭 Supply‑Chain AI Chatbot (Sage)
+# 🏭 Generative AI and NLP based Supply‑Chain Chatbot (Sage)

 A web‑based conversational assistant that connects to SAP‑style ERP data and answers procurement, inventory, and shipping questions in natural language.
 Built for an academic capstone at Drexel University (MS CS, 2025).